 Build a Custom Voice AI for Pre-Screening Candidates

-A system's complexity depends on the number of screening questions and the specific Applicant Tracking System (ATS) integration.
-A basic 3-question screener writing to a standard ATS like Greenhouse is a straightforward build.
-A 7-question screener with conditional logic requires more complex prompt engineering.
+The complexity of such a system depends on the number of screening questions, the specific Applicant Tracking System (ATS) integration requirements, and the depth of conditional logic needed.
+For instance, a basic three-question screener writing to a standard ATS like Greenhouse would be a more contained engineering project compared to a seven-question screener with complex conditional logic and custom data mapping.

 What Problem Does This Solve?